Welcome to today's edition of the Rush 24-7 podcast.

 I'll see if I can find it.

-One of the things we're gonna see is a systemic change, structural change in employment.
+One of the things we're going to see is a systemic change, structural change in employment.

-Uh many demographers, business analysts, expect that the old formula of a full-time job with uh two or three weeks vacation a year, whatever number of sick days, uh the uh health benefits package forever gone.
+Many demographers, business analysts expect that the old formula of a full-time job with two or three weeks vacation a year, whatever number of sick days, the health benefits package, forever gone.

-It's simply too expensive to have the standard employment model that we've used since World War II.
+It simply is too expensive to have the standard employment model that we've used since World War II.

-Well, even prior, but World War II saw the uh the uh the introduction of uh health care benefits provided withholding of taxes from your paycheck, so forth.
+Even prior, but World War II saw the introduction of health care benefits provided, withholding of taxes from your paycheck, so forth.

 The missed deadlines include creating task forces on breast cancer and Alaskan health care, publishing a list of new authorities granted under the law, and setting a schedule for a government accountability office study and financial audit.